ekrrems/ekrrems/README.md

 ## About Me

-- 👀 I work at the intersection of Computer Vision and 3D Modelling.
+- 💻 I work as Computer Vision Developer.
 - 🌱 Continuously learning and exploring new advancements in my field.
-- 💞️ Seeking to improve my expertise in Computer Vision, and 3D Point Clouds.
+- 💞️ Seeking to improve my expertise in Computer Vision, 3D Point Clouds and and AR/VR experiences.

 ## Connect with Me